gatling/gatling/src/docs/content/reference/install/cloud/private-locations/networking/index.md

 The Control Plane configuration supports the setup of a reverse proxy.

 {{< alert info >}}
-When configuring the proxy, you must ensure it rewrites the `Host` header to `api.gatling.io`.
+When configuring the proxy, you must ensure it rewrites the `Host` header to `api.gatling.io` and forwards all other headers.
 {{< /alert >}}

 Here’s how to configure it in the control-plane section of your configuration: